-At San Diego Legacy Law, we work closely with clients to evaluate their personal goals and available assets before incorporating trusts into their estate plan.
+At San Diego Legacy Law, our trusts attorney works closely with clients to evaluate their personal goals and available assets before incorporating trusts into their estate plan.
 Our founder, attorney Nicole D’Ambrogi, holds an LLM in International Taxation with concentrations in Financial Services and Wealth Management, which allows her to strategically analyze the many variables that can affect your ability to meet your estate planning goals instead of focusing on simple document preparation.

 Understanding the Main Types of Trusts